-A recent grant from the American Foundation for Suicide Prevention will allow Benjamin Lok, Ph.D., a professor in the Department of Computer & Information Science & Engineering, to train healthcare students and practitioners on how to express empathy when interacting with patients with suicidal ideation.
+A recent grant from the American Foundation for Suicide Prevention will allow Benjamin Lok, Ph.D., a professor in the Department of Computer & Information Science & Engineering, to train healthcare students and practitioners on how to express empathy when interacting with patients who have suicidal ideation.
 The project is titled “Virtual Interaction Training in Emotional Self-Awareness for Working with Suicidal Patients.”

 Dr. Lok is working with Igor Galynker, M.D., Ph.D., associate chairman for research in the Department of Psychiatry at Mount Sinai Beth Israel and the director of the Suicide Research and Prevention Laboratory at Mount Sinai.
 They and their team of researchers have created virtual patient simulations that allow users to interact with a virtual patient that is undergoing significant challenges in their life.
 The system provides both an opportunity to practice responding to high-stakes situations as well as automatic evaluation of empathy using machine learning techniques.